arman-javan-sekhavat/arman-javan-sekhavat.github.io/Projects.md

 ---

 ## Physics-informed Data-driven Modeling of a Two-DoF Robot Arm [<a href="https://github.com/arman-javan-sekhavat/PINN_for_Robot_Arm">Code</a>]
+Utilized JAX for an optimized implementation of Lagrangian Neural Networks.
+This model was used for learning the dynamics of a two-DoF robot arm.

 ## Design of a Controller for a Robotic Bicycle Using Intelligent Control Techniques [<a href="https://www.youtube.com/playlist?list=PL3w5Awy4hkxjaZyW7Zqt1y_hOCt4ec1IN">Video</a>][<a href="https://github.com/arman-javan-sekhavat/Design-of-a-Controller-for-a-Robotic-Bicycle-Using-Intelligent-Control-Techniques">Code</a>]
 Designed linear and nonlinear controllers for a robotic bicycle using the DDPG algorithm.
 The robot was simulated in MuJoCo.